Actyx/Actyx/web/developer.actyx.com/blog/2020-06-22-react-pond.md

 ## 🎏 Use a registry fish in React

-Lists, checkboxes, or other data collection elements are essential for user interfaces.
+Lists, check boxes, or other data collection elements are essential for user interfaces.
 We will not dive too deeply into the registries ([registry fish pattern](https://developer.actyx.com/blog/2020/06/16/registry-fishes)), but we use the npm package `@actyx-contrib/registry` to create a registry fish for our material requests.

 To install the registry package, run the install command in your project directory.